How many mutually unbiased bases are needed to detect bound entangled states?: MUBs are not necessary to detect bound entanglement

-Interestingly, the proof does not rely on the particular choice of $m$ MUBs.
-Thus, \emph{any} set of MUBs (that is sufficiently large enough) results in a non-decomposable witness able to detect bound entangled states.
+the witness $ \mathbf{W}^{\Gamma}(\mathcal{M}_m,s)$ is not decomposable. \end{proof} Interestingly, the proof does not rely on the particular choice of $m$ MUBs.
+Thus, \emph{any} set of mutually unbiased bases (that is sufficiently large) results in a non-decomposable witness able to detect bound entangled states.